sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 On Sourcegraph Core, the only way to publish extensions is to publish them to the [Sourcegraph.com extension registry](https://sourcegraph.com/extensions), where anyone on the web can view them.

-## Use extensions from Sourcegraph.com
+## Use extensions from Sourcegraph.com (or disable remote extensions)

-Sourcegraph Core and Enterprise instances inherit extensions from Sourcegraph.com with [`extensions.remoteRegistry`](../config/site_config.md) set to `"https://sourcegraph.com/.api/registry"`.
+Sourcegraph Core and Enterprise instances use extensions from Sourcegraph.com with [`extensions.remoteRegistry`](../config/site_config.md) set to `"https://sourcegraph.com/.api/registry"`.
 The OSS version of Sourcegraph has no dependencies on external services, and its `extensions.remoteRegistry` defaults to `false`.

-You can disable inheritance by setting [`extensions.remoteRegistry`](../config/site_config.md) to `false` in your site configuration:
+You can disable extensions from Sourcegraph.com by setting [`extensions.remoteRegistry`](../config/site_config.md) to `false` in your site configuration:

 ```json
 {